deneb-viz/deneb-viz.github.io/docs/getting-started/dataset.md

 title: Dataset
 ---

 Any data you add to the visual's **Values** data role is automatically bound to an internal dataset named **`dataset`** in the Vega or Vega-Lite view.
-This will update dynamically as you add or remove columns and measures, or the number of rows in the dataset changes (e.g. filter context).
+This will update dynamically as you add or remove columns and measures, or the number of rows in the dataset changes (e.g., filter context).

-## Linking Visual Data to A Specification
+## Linking Visual Data to a Specification

 Even though this is passed through from Power BI, a specification needs to contain a reference to the named `dataset`, otherwise the values cannot be encoded when the specification is parsed.
 You should always ensure that a specification contains the following content for this to work: